shiwaforce/poco/README.rst

 Visit http://localhost:5000 to see the application's main page.

-The application was started in javaworker mode, so the examplevotingapp_worker container contains OpenJDK 1.8 to run the worker node.
+The application was started in javaworker plan, so the examplevotingapp_worker container contains OpenJDK 1.8 to run the worker node.

 Stop the example voting app: